 - If you have an oven-safe dish that fits in your air fryer basket, feel free to use that to hold the onions.
 It makes stirring and cleanup easier, and prevents onions from falling through the grate as they shrink from losing moisture (though may increase cooking time slightly as it will cut down air flow)

-- Nutrition information will vary based on specific ingredients used, so please consider this a rough guideline only
+- Nutrition facts will vary based on the variety and size of onions used, as well as brands and flavors of other ingredients.
+Please consider this a guideline only

 Nutrition